| |

 to detect disease, it is sometimes called a biological marker or tumor

+marker.
 As men age, both benign prostate conditions and

 prostate cancer become more frequent.
 The most common benign prostate